2.5. Deployment view#

 To enlarge the figure, follow the tips in How to use the document.

-ArchiMate view for deployment of the Stack Gateway
+ArchiMate view for the Ingress configuration

 To enlarge the figure, follow the tips in How to use the document.